 Commercial Auto Insurance

 Commercial Auto Insurance is the last coverage we will review in this insurance checklist for contractors.
-The policy covers damage to your business vehicle and bodily injuries when you or an employee are involved in a collision while driving.
-It also protects your business vehicles from theft or damage that occurs while it is parked.
+The policy covers damage to your business vehicle and bodily injuries when you or an employee have a vehicle collision while driving.
+It also protects your parked business vehicles from theft or damage.
 Additionally, it covers third-party property damage or injuries.

 Your Insurance Checklist for Contractors